 Next, we examined the individual cell variability in LINE1 expression within each FOV (Fig. 3D).
-Similarly to the patient-level data, differential expression analysis (Fig. 3E-F, Table S3) showed enrichment of co-regulated repeat RNAs (HSATII, HERV-K) and stemness related genes (LEFTY1, POU5F1) in the LINE1-high single cells.
+Similarly to the patient-level data, differential expression analysis (Fig. 3E-F, Table S3) showed enrichment of co-regulated repeat RNAs (LINE1-ORF2, HSATII, HERV-K) and stemness related genes (LEFTY1, POU5F1) in the LINE1-high single cells.
 The LINE1-low cancer cells were enriched in markers of hepatocyte differentiation (APOA1, FGG, SAA1/2).
-Gene set enrichment analysis of the LINE1-high versus LINE1-low cells confirmed a diminution in well-differentiated gene signatures and an enrichment of growth factor signaling changes (Fig. 3G).
+Gene set enrichment analysis of the LINE1-high versus LINE1-low cells confirmed a diminution in well-differentiated gene signatures and an enrichment of growth factor signaling changes for LINE1-high cells.
+(Fig. 3G).

 We then sought to understand the spatial structure of the TME niches associated with LINE1 expression, and we utilized spatial colocalization analysis (41) to compare LINE1-high versus LINE1-low tumors.
-First, we noted that LINE1-high cells tended to cluster with one another, and LINE1-low cells also clustered with one another (Fig. 4A-B).
-Next, we noted several significant differences in the immune niches of these two groups.
-LINE1-low neighborhoods tended associate with large groups of co-localized immune cells, whereas LINE1-high neighborhoods had more dispersed immune cells (Fig. 4C-D).
+First, we noted that within each patient’s TME, LINE1-high cells tended to cluster with one another, and LINE1-low cells also clustered with one another (Fig. 4A-B).
+Next, we noted several significant differences in the immune niches of patients with LINE1-high tumors, compared to those of LINE1-low tumors.
+Cellular neighborhoods in the patients with low LINE1 tended to display large groups of co-localized immune cells, whereas neighborhoods in patients with high LINE1 tended to have more dispersed immune cells (Fig. 4C-D).
 Relative to LINE1-low niches, LINE1-high niches featured fewer correlated CD4+ T cell – NK cell pairs and myeloid dendritic cell – endothelial and – monocyte pairs.
-Overall, the structure of the immune niche surrounding LINE1-high cancer micro-regions showed statistically significantly lower immune co-localization (Fig. 4C-E).
+Overall, the structure of the immune niche within LINE1-high cancer micro-regions showed overall statistically significantly lower immune co-localization (Fig. 4C-E).

 Taken together, our results show that LINE1 expression within hepatocellular carcinoma cells correlates with expression of genes associated with aggressive cancer features and with a significantly disarrayed immune microenvironment.
+LINE1 expression levels may also be implicated in explaining how tumor cells from the same neighborhood arrange themselves.
 We next sought to validate and extend our spatial transcriptomic data using orthogonal techniques.

 Validation and clinical significance of LINE1 expression in HCC tissue

 We validated repeat RNA expression using RNA in situ hybridization (RNA-ISH) across a cohort of 39 HCC tumor samples.
 Characteristics of the patient population from the expanded RNA-ISH cohort are summarized in Table 1.
 The median age of patients at the time of operation was 60 years old.
 Most patients had underlying cirrhosis (29/39; 74%) with the most common etiology being chronic HCV infection (15/39; 38%) followed by chronic HBV infection (6/39; 15%).
 A total of 30 patients underwent surgical resection (77%) and 9 patients had liver transplantation (23%).
-The five year overall survival proportion of this cohort was 51%.
+The five-year overall survival proportion of this cohort was 51%.
 The demographic data in our cohorts are generally representative of published epidemiologic and outcome data (42).